Skip to main content

 • College Deadline – Check with the college(s) you are interested in attending.
 You may also want to ask your college about its definition of an application deadline - whether it is the date the college receives your FAFSA or the date your FAFSA is processed.

-• State Priority Deadline – Texas = For 2024-2025, March 15, 2024.
-The priority deadline will return to January 15 for following years.
+• State Priority Deadline – Texas = For 2025-2026, February 15, 2025.
+The priority deadline should return to January 15 for following years.

-Texas public colleges: For priority consideration, submit your application by January 15, 2024.
+Texas public colleges: For priority consideration, submit your application by February 15, 2025.
 Additional forms may be required.

 If planning to attend college in another state,